DylanRhymaun/personal-website/writing/fun/albumsof2025.md

   <div class="album-review">
     <h3>Review</h3>
     <p>I took a break from listening to EDM between 2015 and ~2023 when Fred Again&#x27;s Boiler Room set dragged me back to the genre against my will.
 Given that I&#x27;m still getting a fair view of the contemporary mainstream landscape, it&#x27;s only fair that I compare Ninajirachi to her peers.
 And with that said, nobody is doing it like Nina.
 On other Electronic albums I&#x27;ve reviewed this year, my main complaint on most of them was that the producer doesn&#x27;t sing, which leads to a disconnect between the lyrics and backing track, amongst other, more specific mismatches.
-I&#x27;ve been following Nina since her 2019 EP &lt;em&gt;Lapland&lt;/em&gt;, which she released when she was 19, and one thing you can always say about her is music is that it is incredibly focused and she plays has a hand in every aspect of her work.
-What sets &lt;em&gt;I Love my Computer Apart&lt;/em&gt; from her prior discography is that it&#x27;s significantly more personal and heartfelt.
+I&#x27;ve been following Nina since her 2019 EP *Lapland*, which she released when she was 19, and one thing you can always say about her is music is that it is incredibly focused and she plays has a hand in every aspect of her work.
+What sets *I Love my Computer Apart* from her prior discography is that it&#x27;s significantly more personal and heartfelt.
 It feels like more like a memoir at times than an EDM album. &quot;Ipod Touch&quot;, for example, brings up moments from her childhood that made her fall in love with Electronic Music. &quot;Sing Good&quot; is another obvious example of this kind of writing, with her telling the story of how she was able to open up and be brave enough to sing on her songs rather than just producing them.
 I really don&#x27;t think you&#x27;re going to get than kind of personal touch on anything else in the EDM genre today.
 Please correct me if I&#x27;m wrong. </p>
   </div>

   <a href="https://www.youtube.com/watch?v=MxekyGtqcNE&amp;list=RDMxekyGtqcNE&amp;start_radio=1" class="listen-link" target="_blank">Listen</a>